rcd-dpeng/skillBuildingSheet5/PiKivyProjects/Libraries/MixPanel/README.md

 colorEvent.sendEvent()

 #
-# Sends a "Demo Mode" event with a 'duration' property of 232 seconds
+# Sends a "Idle" event with a 'duration' property of 232 seconds
 #
 demoEvent = MixPanel("Infinity Mirror", INFINITY_MIRROR_TOKEN)

-demoEvent.setEventName("Demo Mode");
+demoEvent.setEventName("Idle");

+# You can have up to 256 properties
-demoEvent.addProperty("duration", 232);
+demoEvent.addProperty("Duration", 232);
+demoEvent.addProperty("Range (in minutes)", "1-5");

 demoEvent.sendEvent()